sdingcn/closure/README.md

 Functions are not curried by default.
 Objects are immutable.
 Variables are references to objects and are immutable once bound.
-Tail call optimization is always automatically applied.
+Tail call optimization is automatically applied.
-(Mark-and-sweep) garbage collection (GC) runs when 80% of the reserved heap space is occupied, and if GC cannot reduce the occupancy to be < 80%, the reserved heap space will grow.
+(Mark-and-sweep) garbage collection (GC) automatically runs.
-The evaluation result of the entire program is printed to `stdout`.
+GC information and the evaluation result of the entire program are printed to `stderr`.

 ## usage